 About the project

-Corrective Services NSW engaged PDNSW to investigate the potential options and opportunities for the conversion and adaptive re use for the Brewarrina ‘Yetta Dhinnakkal’ Correction Centre which had been targeted for closure in 2020.
+Corrective Services NSW engaged PDNSW to investigate the potential options and opportunities for the conversion and adaptive re use for the Brewarrina ‘Yetta Dhinnakkal’ Correctional Centre which closed in 2020.

-In February 2021, the Minister for Counter Terrorism and Corrections announced that a portion of the Site will be transferred to the Brewarrina Shire Council under the Community Use Policy, ensuring the site is preserved entirely for community use for the next 15 years.
+In February 2021, the Minister for Counter Terrorism and Corrections announced that a portion of the site would be transferred to the Brewarrina Shire Council under the Community Use Policy, ensuring the site is preserved entirely for community use for the next 15 years.